E2cD3s/Discord-AI-Assistant/README.md

    - **Ollama**: `ollama pull mistral` (or your preferred Hugging Face model)
    - **Faster-Whisper**: download the model directory into `models/faster-whisper-medium`
-   - **Kokoro**: follow the project instructions to place the pipeline weights in an accessible location
+   - **Kokoro**: follow the [Kokoro project](https://github.com/hexgrad/kokoro) instructions to place the pipeline weights in an accessible location.
+Reference the [VOICES.md table on Hugging Face](https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md) for valid speaker IDs.

 4. Run the bot: